PowerPoint Presentation

 Recruitment process and additional recruitment information

-Closing date: Tuesday 10th March 2026 We reserve the right to close this job advert early and interview candidates if we receive sufficient applications.
+Closing date: Thursday 19th March 12pm We reserve the right to close this job advert early and interview candidates if we receive sufficient applications.
 It is advised that you submit your application as soon as possible to avoid disappointment.

-Shortlisting date: Thursday 12th March 2026 Interview date: Friday 20th March 2026 Start date: ASAP
+Shortlisting date: Friday 20th March 2026 Interview date: Wednesday 25th March 2026 Start date: 1st September 2026

 Recruitment Process: Once you have submitted your application, it will be assessed against the criteria in the person specification.
 If you score well against this criteria, you will then be invited to attend an interview.
 Details will be made available when selected, but the interview is likely to include: • A written task • Classroom visit with staff and students • Panel interviews on a variety of topics